 Full luxury interior

 One area where the new Compass excels is in its interior comfort and equipment.
-The design of the interior is pure Jeep – there’s no nonsense and everything is laid out neatly and intuitively.
+The design of the interior is quintessential Jeep – there’s no nonsense and everything is laid out neatly and intuitively.
 Touch materials are good quality even in the base Sport trim.
 You get cloth upholstery in the Sport and the mid-level Latitude trims, and leather in the top Limited and Trailhawk trims.
-Honestly, the price jump up to Limited is not very big, so there’s very little reason not to go all-in with Compass.
+Honestly, the price increase to Limited is not very big, so there’s very little reason not to go all-in with Compass.
 The off-road spec Trailhawk is also very comfortable and offers your choice of leather seats, or leather with cloth inserts if you think heat is likely to be a problem.

 Rear seat room is generous for a compact SUV, and even with the second row seats in use, you’ll get a lot of cargo into the back of the Compass.
 Overhead, you can get the Compass with a panoramic two-pane sunroof that covers both rows of seats.
 The sunroof is optional on Limited, Trailhawk, and Latitude trims.